dhanup369/dhanup369.github.io/README.md

 Work Flow:

-* Randomly select 500 unique (non-repeat) cities based on latitude and longitude.
+* Randomly selected 500 unique (non-repeat) cities based on latitude and longitude.
 * Perform a weather check on each of the cities using a series of successive API calls.
 * Include a print log of each city as it's being processed with the city number and city name.
 * Save both a CSV of all data retrieved and png images for each scatter plot.